neotechclub/website/USAGE.md

 - NO GitHub or Matrix links

 ### Events
-- Current events: Shows latest 3 at runtime
+- **Current events**: Shows latest 3 at runtime, automatically filters out past events
-- Each event has signup & instructions links
-- Past events: Separate page, sorted by date (newest first)
+- **Past events**: Separate page, sorted by date (newest first)
+- **Auto-categorization**: Events automatically move from current to past when their date passes
+- Each event has optional signup & instructions links
+- Optional fields: `signup_url`, `instructions_url`
+- Dates are parsed and checked at both build time and runtime

 ### Schedule
 - Weekly rhythm only